Venorex Varicose Vein Cream And How To Help Varicose Veins

 From a medical point of view treatment for varicose veins is not always necessary or appropriate.
 If they’re minor and not causing any pain or discomfort there may be no need to tackle them.
 However, you may wish to address the issue from a visual or cosmetic point of view.
 There are therefore three reasons to treat this condition:

-- To ease symptoms if they are causing discomfort and / or pain.
+- In order to ease symptoms if they are causing discomfort and / or pain.

 - To treat any complications (ulcers, swelling etc) caused as a result of varicose veins.

 - For cosmetic reasons to solely address the unsightly appearance and to perfect the skin.
 This is where Venorex varicose vein cream can help.

 Medical Treatment Options

 A varicose veins treatment cream is not suitable in all cases – especially when the condition is more advanced.
 Take guidance from the medical professionals and always seek appropriate advice.
 Medical treatment for varicose veins often involves surgical procedures which can be both uncomfortable and expensive but, as the saying goes, no pain no gain … and they do work!
 The main treatment options are:

 Radiofrequency Ablation involves heating up the wall of the affected vein using radiofrequency energy.
 This procedure is often under local anaesthetic (sometimes general).
 Access to the vein is via a cut, often made around the knee area.
 This incision provides access for the insertion of a small catheter.
 The surgeon then guides a catheter to the affected area using an ultrasound scanner.
 A tiny probe is then inserted in order to bombard the affected area with radio frequency energy.
 This heats the vein until its outer wall collapses and has the result of closing the vein and sealing it shut.
 The result renders the vein useless as blood cannot enter it.
 Blood will then automatically find an alternative route back to the heart via a healthy vein.